aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/portfolio-management/_index.md

 - compulsory

 {{% notice note %}}
-If you would like to share your portfolio names raise a github issue to share it
+If you would like to share your portfolio names raise a github issue to share
 {{% /notice %}}